rerun-io/rerun/docs/content/concepts/entity-component.md

 Internally, this archetype builds a set of, in this case, two components: [`Position2D`](../reference/types/components/position2d.md) and [`Color`](../reference/types/components/color.md).
 Then, the
 `rr.log()` function records these two components and associate them with the `"my_point"` entity.

-Later, the Space View for spatial types queries the data store for all the entities that have a `Position2D` component.
+Later, the View for spatial types queries the data store for all the entities that have a `Position2D` component.
 In this case it would find the "my_point" entity.
 This query additionally returns the `Color` component because that component is associated with the same entity.
 These two components are recognized as corresponding to the `Points2D` archetype, which informs the Viewer on how to display the corresponding entity.